shetumohanto/visual-question-answering/README.md

 ### Introduction

-The Intelligent EYE enables users to query images using text input.
-Users can select specific objects for their queries, streamlining the process of asking questions and eliminating the need to describe the position of objects within the image using words.
+Enables users to query images using text input.
+Users can select specific objects for their queries, streamlining the process of asking questions and eliminating the need to describe the position of objects within the image using spatial words.

-### Intelligent EYE Architecture
+### Architecture
 <p align="center">
   <img src="https://github.com/shetumohanto/mistral/assets/53278488/ba3c39fe-042b-44a9-8726-d1d7c154f029">
 </p>